cduvallet/q2-perc-norm/README.md

 Your OTU table should be imported as a [QIIME 2 artifact](https://docs.qiime2.org/2018.2/concepts/#data-files-qiime-2-artifacts), with **OTUs in rows** and **samples in columns**.
 Metadata should be a tab-delimited file with a column that contains samples labeled `case` and `control`.

+If your OTU table is already a QIIME 2 artifact, you can skip directly to running the code.
+Otherwise, follow the instructions below to use your own tab-delimited OTU table.

+### Import tab-delimited OTU table into QIIME 2

 You can use your own OTU table, or make a fake OTU table with `make_fake_data.py` in the `test_data/` folder here.

 If you're starting from a text file, you first need to convert the OTU table to biom format before you can import it into QIIME 2.